bob-dinger/Texas_Indicators/health/Ratio of population to primary care providers in a county/report.md

-# Availability of physical health care providers
+# Availability of primary care providers

 Ratio of population to primary care providers in a county